roadrunner21/kick-live-checker/README.md

-# kick-live-checker
+# ts-kick-scraper

-A Node.js tool to check if a Kick channel is currently live streaming.
+A Node.js tool to scrape Kick.com for clips and streamer metadata in a structured JSON format.

 ## Table of Contents
 - [Installation](#installation)